 However, this assumes that the event is informal in nature.
 Indeed, there are several grades of cocktail attire according to the nature of the occasion!

 When in doubt, contact the host.
 You’ll come off as a thoughtful guest, and the host will appreciate having as many people staying “in their lane” as possible.

 - Casual/daytime: Light-to-medium grey or medium blue matching jacket and trousers or an odd combination thereof

 - Formal/evening: Suit in charcoal grey, black, or deep navy blue

 What Shirts To Wear For Cocktail Attire

 During the day or for a more casual event, you can wear white, ecru, or pastel colors such as pink, lavender, or yellow if your skin tone is sympathetic to it.
-Play around with a bit of pattern too if you like.
-Any cuff style will do.
+Play around with a bit of pattern in your dress shirts too if you like.
+Any cuff style will do for casual cocktail attire.

-In the evening or for any more formal cocktail event, white or light blue are typically appropriate.
-French cuffs will dress up your presentation a lot, and we suggest them highly for cocktail attire.
+Meanwhile, white or light blue dress shirts are typically appropriate for a formal cocktail event.
+Furthermore, dress shirts with French double cuffs will dress up your presentation a lot, and we suggest them highly for cocktail attire.

 Best Shoes For Cocktail Attire